Earthworms – Architects of fertile soils

 Their significance and recommendations for their promotion in agriculture

 Earthworms contribute to the health and biological activity of soils; their number and diversity is an important indication of soil fertility.

-This technical guide (a TILMAN-ORG project output), gives an overview of the biology, ecology and multiple services earthworms provide, along with recommendations of how earthworms can be encouraged in agricultural soils.
+This updated second edition of this technical guide (originally produced as a TILMAN-ORG project output), gives an overview of the biology, ecology and multiple services earthworms provide, along with recommendations of how earthworms can be encouraged in agricultural soils.

 There are sections on: